-In addition to planning the genomic medicine meetings, the working group provides guidance to NHGRI in other areas of genomic medicine implementation, such as outlining infrastructural needs for adoption of genomic medicine, identifying related efforts for future collaborations, and reviewing progress overall in genomic medicine implementation.
+In addition to planning the genomic medicine meetings, the working group provides guidance to NHGRI in other areas of genomic medicine implementation, such as outlining infrastructural needs for adoption of genomic medicine, identifying related efforts for future collaborations, identifying research, education, and implementation gaps in genomic medicine, publicizing key genomic medicine advances,and reviewing progress overall in genomic medicine implementation.

 Carol Bult (Jackson Labs)

 Rex Chisholm (Northwestern) (former NACHGR member)

 George Mensah (NHLBI)

 Mary Relling (St. Jude's)